mandrasch/my-ddev-lab/docs/tutorials/nodejs-tools/vite.md

 There is a new plugin for DDEV called [viteserve](https://github.com/torenware/ddev-viteserve) by torenware.
 It runs vite in the background and has support for package managers npm, yarn and pnpm (default).

-You can configure it (after installation) via `.ddev/.env`, here is an example for having vite config in a subfolder:
+You can configure it (after installation) via `.ddev/.env`, here is an example for having vite config in a subfolder.
+If you want to use the project root, use `VITE_PROJECT_DIR=.`.

 ```bash
 # start vite